FOCUS-In Southeast Asian internet battle, Sea's rise sends rivals scrambling

 COLLISION COURSE

-Sea's success owes much to its online gaming business Garena, whose 2017 title Free Fire became the most downloaded game in the world over the past two years.
+Sea's success owes much to its online gaming business Garena, whose 2017 title Free Fire became the most downloaded game globally over the past two years.

 It's using the cash from Garena to repeat its success in e-commerce, food delivery and financial services.

-Its Shopee division started off in 2015 as a platform for local sellers and soon gained traction with many merchants regionally.
-It has now overtaken both Lazada as the top e-commerce player in the region and Tokopedia as the leader in Indonesia, thanks in part to innovations such as adding social features to its service.
+Sea's Shopee division started off in 2015 as a platform for local sellers and soon gained traction with merchants regionally.
+It has now overtaken both Lazada as the top e-commerce player regionally and Tokopedia as the leader in Indonesia, thanks in part to innovations such as adding social features to its service.

 Both Gojek and Grab, which have pursued on-again, off-again merger talks with each other for years, believe they can ward off Sea's move into food delivery thanks to well-honed logistics networks and early-mover advantages.

-But they could be hard-pressed to match Sea's subsidies: in Vietnam, Sea-owned food delivery service Now quietly dominates the sector, according to a January report by advisory firm Momentum Works.
+But they could be hard-pressed to match Sea's subsidies in Indonesia.
+In Vietnam, Sea-owned food delivery service Now is the market leader, while Grab is No. 2, according to a January report by advisory firm Momentum Works, whose COO Yorlin Ng, said Southeast Asia's food delivery sector grew 183% in 2020.

+"Now had the advantage of being local and being early," Ng said.
+"Sea's backing definitely helps."

 In Indonesia, ShopeeFood is wooing vendors by touting its 80 million-strong user base and promising to subsidise steep discounting.